 One of the biggest questions we get is about how to approach minimalism with your family, friends, and loved ones.
 The question usually sounds something like:

 I really want to embrace a minimalist lifestyle, but my partner, friends, family, and coworkers aren’t on board with me.
 What should I do?

 It’s true, not everyone in your life is going to say “Minimalism?
 That sounds great!
 Where do I sign up?”
 In fact, it’s often the opposite.
 The two of us have been asked if we joined a cult, if we were going through a phase, if we were experiencing an early mid-life crisis, and many other strange questions from people we love and care about.

 When some people first hear about minimalism, they don’t understand it.
 To them it sounds vaguely occult, unreasonable, outside the status quo, and far away from the comfort zone of the average consumer.
 In other words, they don’t see why it is a necessary tool to live a more meaningful life.

-Once you begin to change yourself, others often follow.
-They see the benefits you’re experiencing.
-They notice your changed life—your passion, freedom, and happiness—and they want in.
+Once you begin to change yourself, others tend to follow because they see the benefits you’re experiencing: they notice your changed life—your passion, freedom, and happiness—and they want in.

-Before we knew it, many of the same people who thought we were crazy at first started asking us how they could declutter and donate and live a more meaningful life.
+Before we knew it, many of the same people who thought we were crazy eventually started asking us how they could declutter and donate and live a more meaningful life.